-- 10. Exemptions.-(1) There shall be exempt from normal tax- - (cN) the receipts and accruals of any public benefit organisation approved by the Commissioner in terms of section 30(3), to the extent that the receipts and accruals are derived- - (i) otherwise than from any business undertaking or trading activity; or - (ii) from any business undertaking or trading activity- - (aa) if the undertaking or activity- - (A) is integral and directly related to the sole or principal object of that public benefit organisation as contemplated in paragraph (b) of the definition of "public benefit organisation" in section 30; - (B) is carried out or conducted on a basis substantially the whole of which is directed towards the recovery of cost; and - (C) does not result in unfair competition in relation to taxable entities; - (bb) if the undertaking or activity is of an occasional nature and undertaken substantially with assistance on a voluntary basis without compensation; - (cc) if the undertaking or activity is approved by the Minister by notice in the Gazette, having regard to- - (A) the scope and benevolent nature of the undertaking or activity; - (B) the direct connection and interrelationship of the undertaking or activity with the sole or principal object of the public benefit organisation; - (C) the profitability of the undertaking or activity; and - (D) the level of economic distortion that may be caused by the tax exempt status of the public benefit organisation carrying out the undertaking or activity; or - (dd) other than an undertaking or activity in respect of which item (aa), (bb) or (cc) applies and do not exceed the greater of- - (i) 5 per cent of the total receipts and accruals of that public benefit organisation during the relevant year of assessment; or - (ii) R200 000;
+10. Exemptio ons.-(1) Th nere shall be exempt from normal tax- (c N) the Con receipts and d accruals of any public benefit organisation approved by the n terms of section 30(3), to the extent that the receipts and (i) otherwise th nan from any business undertaking or trading activity; or (ii) from any bu usiness undertaking or trading activity- (aa) if the e undertaking or activity- (A) is integral and directly related to the sole or principal object of that public benefit organisation as contemplated in paragraph (b) of the definition of "public benefit organisation" in section 30; (B) is carried out or conducted on a basis substantially the whole of which is directed towards the recovery of cost; and (C) does not result in unfair competition in relation to taxable entities; unde e undertaking or activity is of an occasional nature and ertaken substantially with assistance on a voluntary basis out compensation; e undertaking or activity is approved by the Minister by notice e Gazette , having regard to- (A) the scope and benevolent nature of the undertaking o activity; (B) the direct connection and interrelationship of the undertaking or activity with the sole or principal object of the public benefit organisation; (C) the profitability of the undertaking or activity; and (D) the level of economic distortion that may be caused by the tax exempt status of the public benefit organisation carrying out the undertaking or activity; or . , r than an undertaking or activity in respect of which item (aa) or (cc) applies and do not exceed the greater of- 5 per cent of the total receipts and accruals of that public benefit organisation during the relevant year of assessment or (ii) R200 000;